 All applicants who are not native speakers of English.

-Graduate applicants who are non-native speakers of English must demonstrate English proficiency in the skill areas of reading, writing, and listening.
+Graduate applicants who are non-native speakers of English must demonstrate English proficiency in the skill areas of reading, writing, listening, and speaking.
 All students who experience challenges doing graduate work in English after arrival are encouraged to seek assistance from the Applied English Center (AEC).

 For information on the spoken English requirements for GTAs, please see the policy on Spoken English Language Competency of Faculty And Graduate Teaching Assistants, Kansas Board of Regents Policy.

 KU recognizes two (2) proficiency categories for graduate students: